 Estimate: $300,000 - $400,000 USD

 As Campion was fond of saying, all of his favorite cars “worked for a living.”
 With a competition-grade collection that, for a time, mostly focused on WRC-raced rally cars, Campion wanted this single-seat March 811 to start a new chapter in his collecting strategy.
 From now on, Campion would celebrate noteworthy motorsport contenders associated with his home country: Ireland.
-Though the founder of March, Robin Herd, was about English as possible, with an Oxford engineering and physics background, and a later stint helping to design the supersonic Concorde jet airplane, the Irish connection occurred in the driver’s seat, with Dublin-born Derek Daly at the wheel.
+Though the founder of March, Robin Herd, was about as English as possible, with an Oxford engineering and physics background, and a later stint helping to design the supersonic Concorde jet airplane, the Irish connection occurred in the driver’s seat, with Dublin-born Derek Daly at the wheel.
 This March 811 also wears an age-appropriate livery suitable for adults only, with Petrolicious deeming it the “Formula Vice” car.

 Though Campion certainly encountered all three during his time in the rock-and-roll world, watching this March 811 stretch its legs on a closed racetrack at the hands of an up-and-coming Irish race driver named Jordan Dempsey, one realizes that this era of Formula 1 cars are no less thrilling today than in their heyday, thirty years ago.
-One also can witness Campion’s contagious passion and pride in sharing his collection with the next generation.
+One can also witness Campion’s contagious passion and pride in sharing his collection with the next generation.
 Eligible for Masters Historic Racing events, and the Monaco Grand Prix Historique, this example is peak period Formula 1.

 1983 March-Chevrolet 83G IMSA GTP "Spirit of Miami"